Ergun Simsek, Ph.D. | Data Science Graduate Program Director

 B.S., Computer Science, Purdue University

 Dr. Edward Raff is an adjunct instructor of Computer Science at the University of Maryland, Baltimore County.
-Edward is currently working as a Senior Lead Scientist at Booz Allen Hamilton.
+Edward is currently working as a Chief Scientist at Booz Allen Hamilton.

 He received his Ph.D. in Computer Science from UMBC in 2018, and a M.S. and B.S. from Purdue in 2013 and 2012.
 Dr. Raff’s research includes work in new methods for malware detection and similarity analysis, high-performance machine learning, biometric fingerprint recognition, and algorithmic fairness.
 In his spare time, he is also the author of the JSAT machine learning library.